 When traveller William McHutcheson ambled down the Milford Track in the late 1890s, he described the walk along the Clinton River as “one of the most romantic walks in New Zealand, or for that matter in the wide world”.

-Thanks to a UNESCO World Heritage listing, very little has changed along the Milford Track walk since McHutcheson traversed it 130 years ago.
+Thanks to a UNESCO World Heritage listing, very little has changed along the Milford Track walk since McHutcheson traversed it over 130 years ago.